Biography

 Jill Ziccardi was born and raised on Long Island (New York) in a traditional Italian working class family, and got-hooked on art as a teenager.
 She pursued an academic curriculum as a high school student but often struggled; art was an arena where she felt comfortable and successful.

-After earning a BFA in Art (with honors) from Carnegie Mellon University and a MFA in Painting with a full-tuition merit scholarship awarded from The School of the Art Institute of Chicago, Ziccardi remained in Chicago and began exhibiting her work.
+Ziccardi earned a BFA in Art (with honors) from Carnegie Mellon University and won annual department awards in her sophomore, junior and senior years.
+While there, she studied with abstract painter Sam Gilliam, who became a mentor to her for many years to follow.
+In addition, Ziccardi was awarded a full-tuition merit scholarship from The School of the Art Institute of Chicago to obtain her MFA.
+After graduating, she remained in Chicago and began exhibiting her work.

-At age 26, she secured her first teaching job as a painting professor.
-She taught college students for the next 8 years in studio and classroom settings, focusing on a curriculum that explored the responsibility of the artist in society, an important subject for her.
+At age 26, she secured her first teaching post as a painting professor.
+She taught college students for the next 8 years (at The School of the Art Institute of Chicago, Valparaiso University, Columbia College, University of Illinois) in studio and classroom settings, focusing on a curriculum that explored the responsibility of the artist in society, an important subject for her.
 This led her out of academia and into underserved communities, using art as a vehicle to build relationships, visual literacy and community with low-income youth and families.
-Later, these experiences steered her to leadership positions at Free Arts NYC and other non-profit arts organizations.
+Later, these experiences steered her to leadership positions at Free Arts NYC, 1199 Child Care Corp and other non-profit arts organizations.

-In 2001, the artist returned to her native New York, and lived in Red Hook, Brooklyn until buying a house in Highland in 2010 where she and her partner now live and work.
-Ziccardi has maintained an active studio practice for over 40 years and continues to show her work locally and nationally.
+In 2001, the artist returned to her native New York, and lived in Red Hook, Brooklyn until buying a house in the Hudson Valley in 2010 where she now lives and works.
+Ziccardi has maintained an active studio practice for decades and continues to show her work locally and nationally.
+In addition to winning many cash awards in juried exhibitions, Ziccardi was recently recognized for her painting, Broken Heart, as a Finalist in the Rare Artist contest with The Everylife Foundation.
 Her paintings can be seen in a number of private and museum collections across the United States.